darinz/ML/13_vision/03_contrastive_learning.md

 ### Data Augmentation Strategy

+**Why Strong Augmentation is Critical:**
+Data augmentation creates the "views" that the model learns to recognize as the same object.
+Without good augmentation, the model doesn't learn useful invariances.

 **Key Augmentation Techniques:**
 1. **Random Crop and Resize**: Scale between 0.2 and 1.0
+   - **Why**: Teaches invariance to object position and scale
+   - **Effect**: Model learns that a cat is a cat regardless of where it appears in the image

 2. **Random Horizontal Flip**: 50% probability
+   - **Why**: Teaches invariance to left-right orientation
+   - **Effect**: Model learns that a cat facing left is the same as a cat facing right

 3. **Color Jittering**: Brightness, contrast, saturation, hue
+   - **Why**: Teaches invariance to lighting conditions
+   - **Effect**: Model learns that a cat in bright light is the same as a cat in dim light

 4. **Random Grayscale**: 20% probability
+   - **Why**: Teaches invariance to color
+   - **Effect**: Model learns that a black cat and a color photo of the same cat are similar

 5. **Gaussian Blur**: Random blur with varying sigma
+   - **Why**: Teaches invariance to image quality and focus
+   - **Effect**: Model learns that a sharp cat photo and a slightly blurry one are the same

 **Implementation:** See `code/simclr.py` for data augmentation:
 - `SimCLRTransform` - Complete SimCLR augmentation pipeline